DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown/index.md

 ![Tech Is Big](tech_is_big.png)

-While mentoring a small team of junior developers, I began to envy how much they were still learning.
+Years ago, while mentoring a small team of junior developers, I began to envy how much they were still learning.
 I found myself wishing I could go back to that exhilarating “Phase 2”—when you’re in the zone, challenged enough to notice improvement from one week to the next.

 I thought, if mentoring juniors is the final destination, I might as well get really good at it.
 So I turned to YouTube for inspiration and ended up finding tech influencers like [ThePrimeagen](https://www.youtube.com/@ThePrimeTimeagen), [tjdevries](https://www.youtube.com/@teej_dv), and [typecraft](https://www.youtube.com/@typecraft_dev).
 They’re still burning with passion for programming.
 Where does that spark come from?